 Organizations doing their best to operate honestly and responsibly may still have phantoms in their warehouse.
 Improper or inefficient data collection procedures can lead to mistakes that will hurt customer satisfaction and overall operations.

 Warehouse discrepancies are often caused by a lack of inventory visibility.
-Many companies are over reliant on their balance sheets and don't create procedures to check records against actually physical inventory levels.
-A lack of physical counts or disorganized communication between departments could cause phantom inventory to appear when products are lost or stolen, merchandise degrades beyond use, warehouse employees mislabel or misread items or sales aren't reported.
+Many companies are over-reliant on their balance sheets and don’t create procedures to check records against actual physical inventory levels.
+A lack of physical counts or disorganized communication between departments could cause phantom inventory to appear when products are lost or stolen, merchandise degrades beyond use, warehouse employees mislabel or misread items, or sales aren’t reported.

 To Catch a Phantom

 Providing warehouse workers with mobile devices allows them to report inventory movement as soon as it occurs.
-The RFgen white paper "8 Signs you Need an Automated Data Collection Solution" said mobile devices provide every member of the company with the ability to oversee customer needs and business activities.
-Constant visibility ensure everything proceeds according to government regulations and business best practices.
+Mobile devices provide every member of the company with the ability to oversee customer needs and business activities.
+Constant visibility ensures everything proceeds according to government regulations and business best practices.
 It is much harder for phantoms to hide from employees armed with mobile data collection devices.